valkey-io/valkey-doc/docs/reference/clients.md

 In Redis OSS 2.4 there was a hard-coded limit for the maximum number of clients that could be handled simultaneously.

-In Redis OSS 2.6 and newer, this limit is configurable using the `maxclients` directive in `redis.conf`.
+In Redis OSS 2.6 and newer, this limit is configurable using the `maxclients` directive in `valkey.conf`.
 The default is 10,000 clients.

 However, Valkey checks with the kernel what the maximum number of file descriptors that we are able to open is (the *soft limit* is checked).
 If the